 Think Pacific works in partnership with many universities across the world to support student mobility and employability.
 There are scholarships and grants available for students from individual university departments and/or governments in several countries.

 Students can apply for scholarships and bursaries to join our projects in Fiji.
-To find out if there’s funding available at your university or in your areas, click here to download our funding guide.
-(Guide coming soon)
+To find out if there’s funding available at your university or in your areas, click here to access our grants and funding guide.